 Promote treatment adherence.
 When your child does not follow the treatment plan, there are increased risks to your child’s health.
-Support your child in following the treatment plan with clear and simple explanations, praise and encouragement, appropriate limits, and consistent consequences (see Adherence handout).
+Support your child in following the treatment plan with clear and simple explanations, praise and encouragement, appropriate limits and consistent consequences.

 Avoid power struggles.
 Because your child has a chronic illness, he/she may sometimes feel powerless to control even the smallest things.
 Your child may try to take control over situations by behaving inappropriately (throwing temper tantrums, refusing to take medication, staying out past curfew).
 You can help your child feel more in-control by offering choices whenever possible.

 Take care of yourself.
 In order to effectively care for your child, it is important that you also take care of yourself.
 Eat a healthy diet and maintain a sleep schedule.
 Seek out support from family and friends.
-Self-care helps you parent effectively by increasing your emotional and physical wellbeing and teaching your child how to seek appropriate support (see Stress Management for Parents handout).
+Self-care helps you parent effectively by increasing your emotional and physical wellbeing and teaching your child how to seek appropriate support.

 Work closely with the school.
 When your child misses school, the transition back to school can feel overwhelming.
 It is best for your child to return to school as quickly as possible in order to limit falling behind and to maintain a daily routine.
 Providing your child with structure and support during this transition is essential.
-When necessary, communicate with your child’s school team to allow for the development of appropriate accommodations (such as a 504 Plan or an Individualized Education Plan; See School handout).
+When necessary, communicate with your child’s school team to allow for the development of appropriate accommodations.

 Consider discussing these concerns with one or more members of your child’s treatment team, such as the physician or psychologist.
 If necessary, you request a referral to a mental health professional specializing in working with children with chronic illness.
 Where can I find additional information or support about parenting a child with a chronic illness?